Bangkok, the capital city of Thailand is filled with various man- made attractions as well as natural scenic views dotting the region.

 It is the just the thing for people who love a wildlife safari.

-Filled with various species of animals and birds, it is a natural wonder for those looking for beautiful campsites with waterfalls and biking and hiking trails.
+Filled with various species of animals and birds, it is, indeed, a natural wonder.
+Moreover, it offers beautiful campsites, waterfalls, and biking and hiking trails.

 17) Water Fight during Songkran